 Apathy and denial can work in tandem

 Differences exist between denial and apathy.
 Denial is when we are choosing not to admit something whereas apathy is simply not caring.
 In 2008, I worked with an organization called ACTION Network (Against Child Trafficking in Our Neighborhoods).
 This team of community leaders began addressing child trafficking issues in San Diego.
-Addressing this serious issue, however, proved difficult as the group had to overcome the denial of child trafficking occurring in the U.S. Once the ACTION Network overcame the denial of child trafficking, they had to begin to address the issue of child prostitution.
+Addressing this serious issue, however, proved difficult as the group had to overcome the attitudes of denial by some of the community members and face the fact that child trafficking occurring in the U.S. Once the ACTION Network overcame the attitudes of denial of child trafficking, they had to begin to address the issue of child prostitution.
 Many business owners had become apathetic towards this growing issue, resigning themselves to inaction due to lack of resources and awareness.
 The ACTION Network brought awareness, education and ideas to combat human trafficking.
 This modern form of slavery is something that occurs when children are most vulnerable, usually run away and homeless youth, victims of child abuse and domestic violence.
 For more information on some of the work accomplished by the ACTION Network and community agencies please visit http://sandiegohealth.org/sandag/publicationid_1316_7196.pdf

 How to defeat apathy and begin to make a difference